 What is Retirement Planning: A Step-By-Step Guide For Beginners

-Even the smallest changes in your appearance seem like obvious signs of aging.
+Even the smallest changes in your appearance begin to feel like obvious signs of aging.

-So, the real question is… are you ready for it?
+But, the main question is… are you ready for it?

 What Is Retirement Planning?

-Planning for retirement is like a journey, where each steps prepare you financially and mentally for life after you finish working full-time.
+Planning for retirement isn’t a one-time event; it’s more like a journey where each step prepares you both financially and mentally for life after you stop working full-time.

 KEY TAKEAWAYS:

-Take advantage of retirement accounts like a 401(k) or IRA that offer tax benefits to retirement savers.
+Take advantage of retirement accounts, like a 401(k) or an IRA, which offer tax benefits to savers.

-A solid plan should consider your future costs, possible debts, and how long you expect to live, so you don’t outlive your money.
+A solid plan should account for all your future expenses and debts to ensure you don’t run out of your savings.

 How to Start Saving?

-An important aspect of retirement planning is determining "YOUR NUMBER" for retirement.
+A simple hack to retirement planning is to determine "YOUR NUMBER" for retirement.

-“The number” is how much money you will need to cover about 80% of your current annual income and cover additional expenses like healthcare.
+“The number” is how much money you will need to cover about 80% of your current annual income, and any other additional expenses.

-You may be saving in a traditional employer-sponsored retirement plan, like a 401(k), but depending on your interests, needs, and retirement dreams, you may want to expand beyond that one method of saving.
+You may already be saving in a traditional employer-sponsored retirement plan, like a 401(k).
+However, depending on your retirement goals, you might want to explore additional methods of saving beyond that single option.

-In fact, according to Fidelity, an average couple can expect to pay approximately $330,000 (after tax) to cover healthcare costs in retirement, and that number does not include the cost of long-term care, if needed.
+In fact, according to Fidelity, an average couple can expect to pay approximately $330,000 (after tax) to cover healthcare costs in retirement, not including the cost of long-term care, if needed.

-Without having enough emergency savings, you could drain your funds very quickly.
+Without having enough emergency savings, you can easily drain your funds.

 Allocate 50% of your income to essential needs (e.g., rent, groceries, bills, and transportation).